 No Antibiotics in Organic!
 Period.

-Organic Valley believes natural is better and that is why we took a stand on banning antibiotics years before there were national rules making the ban mandatory.
-It was a big decision—one consumers wanted and that Organic Valley farmers realized was right.
+Organic Valley believes natural is better and that is why we took a stand on banning antibiotics years before there were national rules mandating they are not used in organic production.
+It was a big decision — one consumers wanted and that Organic Valley farmers realized was right.

 There was no national organic standard at the time, so Organic Valley created its own standards.
 In 1994, when members of an Organic Valley committee started moving on a policy prohibiting the use of antibiotics, not everyone was on board.